 Rachael Meyers is an award-winning director, writer and producer.
 The recipient of 15 awards internationally, she has tackled a wide-range of genres from high concept to character- driven content, expanding her technique and palette.
 In 2012, she received the Young Artist Development Award from Chaspen Foundation for the Arts for her work as a writer and producer on the detective noir Midnight Showing.
 Her directorial debut, the action-packed western comedy Highway 15, garnered awards at festivals across the country, including Best Direction.
 Most notably, Zoe + Ari, a short LGBT romantic dramedy which Meyers directed and produced, screened in 30+ festivals, won 4 awards, was nominated for 5 more, and made a special appearance at the 2018 Cannes Film Festival as a part of the Cannes Court Métrage.
 She received Best Director at the UCLAx Film Festival for Zoe + Ari, and her heartfelt short Forget-Me-Not won Best Drama Short Film at the North Hollywood Cinefest.
-She is currently in development to direct several projects, including her topical drama Lost for Words with Oscar-winning producer Fred Roos.
+She is currently in development to direct several projects.

 Directing seemed a natural offshoot from her incredible work as an actress.
 Meyers is known for her recurring role as Josie on Tina Fey's Emmy-nominated comedy Unbreakable Kimmy Schmidt.
 She has appeared on ABC's Fresh Off the Boat, Disney's Dog with a Blog, Mindy Kaling's Champions, the reboot of the widely-popular series Veronica Mars, opposite Simone Missick in CBS’s All Rise, and as Barracuda, the barbaric volleyball center in Facebook Watch’s The Set Up.
-Meyers’ career has also spanned the stage, including the world premiere of FAMOUS, the Ovation-nominated production of The Elephant Man, and Torrance Theater Company's Chicago.
-These performances have earned her critical praise ranging from "the ultimate stage mother from hell" (BroadwayWorld) to "a towering beacon of goodness" (StageSceneLA).
+Meyers’ career has also spanned the stage, including the world premiere of Brynn Thayer's Let Me In opposite Jorge Garcia, the Ovation-nominated production of The Elephant Man, and the world premiere of FAMOUS.
+Her performances have earned her critical praise ranging from "the ultimate stage mother from hell" (BroadwayWorld) to "dorky/sexy humanity" (BroadwayWorld) to "a towering beacon of goodness" (StageSceneLA).